bstaton1/snk-eff-ms-analysis/sim-eval/README.md

 * `04a-fit-estimate-N.R`: Contains code to fit the hierarchical model to simulated data using JAGS
 * `04b-fit-fixed-N.R`: Contains code to fit the "external abundance method" to simulated data using JAGS
 * `05-summarize-fit.R`: Summarizes the posteriors from both estimation models for a single data set and calculates performance statistics (MPE, MAPE, coverage, variable selection)
 * `A-run-sims.R`: Runs, summarizes, and saves the output from running many replicates of a single scenario.
-This script is best called from the command line (e.g. Terminal), but can be ran from R alone.
+This script is best called from the command line (e.g., the Terminal), but can be ran from R alone.
 See the comments at the top of this script for details
 * `B-summarize-sims.R`: Generates the plots found in the main text and online supplement.
 Should only be ran after scenarios 1 - 18 have been completed.